 Mrs. Wilson has been teaching theatre for the past 21 years, with the last 17 of them at Flower Mound High School.
 Even though she started her theatre career as an actress, Mrs. Wilson soon discovered that she loved the technical side of theatre just as much.
 She graduated from Texas Woman’s University with a BA in Theatre and has worked professionally as a props artisan and scenic painter in Texas and Massachusetts.
 As an educator Mrs. Wilson has worked on 100+ productions as a director and/or designer, including 20 One Act Plays, where she has competed on the State level five times and the Region level eight times.
 When she’s not in the theatre, you can find her gardening, cooking, or spending time with her husband Bryan and children Lily and Elvis.

 She is currently a Dramatic Studio ‘Prents teacher/director as well as the costume designer for all of FMHS play productions.

-Michael Valentine, Associate Director and Lighting & Sound Coordinator
+Camille Haley, Associate Director and Props & Sound Coordinator

 John Patterson, Technical Director

 Mr. Patterson attended Baylor University and received a degree in Theatre Performance.
 After graduating from college, Mr. Patterson moved to Los Angeles and worked at the Geffen Playhouse as a carpenter, but was quickly promoted to the lead carpenter position.
 While in LA he also worked part time at the LA Film School, The Wallis Annenberg Center for the Performing Arts, and did some freelance carpentry.